Grokzen/redis-py-cluster/README.md

 ## Dependencies & supported python versions

-- redis >= 2.10.2
+- Python: redis >= `2.10.2` is required
-- Cluster enabled redis servers.
-Only Redis 3.0 beta.7 and above is supported because of CLUSTER SLOTS command was introduced in that release.
+- Redis server >= `3.0.0` is required
-- Optional: hiredis >= 0.1.3
+- Optional Python: hiredis >= `0.1.3`

 Hiredis is tested and supported on all supported python versions.

-Supported python versions:
+Supported python versions, all minor releases in each major version should be supported unless otherwise stated here:

 - 2.7.x
 - 3.2.x